South Side, Chicago: Demographics

 Some census tracts (4904 in Roseland, 7106 in Auburn Gresham) are 99% black.
-The South Side covers over 50% of the city's land area alone.
-It has a higher ratio of single-family homes and larger sections zoned for industry than the North or West Sides.

 Hyde Park is home to the University of Chicago, as well as the South Side's largest Jewish population, centered on Chicago's oldest synagogue, the Chicago Landmark KAM Isaiah Israel.
-The Southwest Side's ethnic makeup also includes the largest concentration of Górals, (Carpathian highlanders) outside of Europe; it is the location of the Polish Highlanders Alliance of North America.
+The Southwest Side's ethnic makeup also includes the largest concentration of Gorals (Carpathian highlanders) outside of Europe; it is the location of the Polish Highlanders Alliance of North America.
 A large Mexican-American population resides in Little Village (South Lawndale) and areas south of 99th Street.

 Ethnic parades

 The South Side Irish Parade occurs in the Beverly neighborhood along Western Avenue each year on the Sunday before St. Patrick's Day.
 The parade, which was founded in 1979, was at one time said to be the largest Irish neighborhood St. Patrick's celebration in the world outside of Dublin, Ireland, and was—until being scaled back in 2012—actually larger than Chicago's other St. Patrick's Day parade in the Loop.
 The South Side parade became such an event that it was broadcast on Chicago's CBS affiliate.

 Following the 2009 parade, organizers stated the group was "not planning to stage a parade in its present form".
 The parade was cancelled in 2010 and 2011 before being revived with more strict security and law enforcement.
 The Bud Billiken Parade and Picnic, the second largest parade in the U.S. and the nation's largest black parade, runs annually on Martin Luther King Drive between 31st and 51st Streets in the Bronzeville neighborhood, through the main portion of the South Side.